How Long Does Gabapentin Stay in Your System: Drug Testing

 Saliva drug testing involves the use of a medical swab to collect saliva inside of your mouth.
 Also known as Salivaomics, a diagnostic drug testing technique that utilizes laboratory analysis to detect the presence of drugs in your saliva.
 This type of drug test has become very popular due to its affordability and less invasive nature.

-Much like a urine test, a saliva sample sent to a laboratory can cost between $50 to $75 while instant saliva tests can be bought for less than $5 each, making them a cost effective solution for companies with a large workforce that random drug test.
+Much like a urine test, sending a saliva sample to a laboratory can incur a cost between $50 to $75, while companies with a large workforce conducting random drug tests can purchase instant saliva tests for less than $5 each, making them a cost-effective solution.

-Saliva drug tests today are used more frequently than the traditional urine test because they’re easier to administer, collected in full view of both the individual and administrator, and nearly impossible to tamper with.
-Many police officers are equipped with saliva drug testing kits that can be used to determine if someone is under the influence of drugs such as cannabis, heroin, cocaine, and other illicit substances.
+Today, administrators more frequently use Liva drug tests than the traditional urine test because they are easier to administer, collect in full view of both the individual and administrator, and are nearly impossible to tamper with.
+Many police officers carry saliva drug testing kits that they can use to determine if someone is under the influence of drugs such as cannabis, heroin, cocaine, and other illicit substances.

-A saliva drug test can detect the presence of drugs like Gabapentin for up to three days after use with 99 percent accuracy, but only if Gabapentin is being tested for.
+With 99 percent accuracy, a saliva drug test can detect the presence of drugs like Gabapentin for up to three days after use, but only if it is testing for Gabapentin.

 What Factors Determine How Long Gabapentin Will Stay in Your System?

-Dosage amount: The amount of Gabapentin that you take can effect the time it stays in your system.
-Gabapentin when taken in large dosages has a tendency to accumulate in your body; therefore, prolonging the time it takes to leave your system.
+Dosage amount: The amount of Gabapentin that you take can affect the time it stays in your system.
+Gabapentin, when taken in large dosages, has a tendency to accumulate in your body, therefore prolonging the time it takes to leave your system.

-Age: Age is always a factor when it comes to metabolizing for elderly individuals because their bodies are known to naturally decline with age.
+Age: Elderly individuals’ bodies naturally decline with age, making age a significant factor in metabolizing them.
 Aging people are also more prone to kidney failure, which can increase the time it takes the body to rid itself of toxins and drugs such as Gabapentin.

 Health: A person’s health can impact the half-life cycle of Gabapentin.
-Those living with healthy kidney functions can typically rids their bodies of Gabapentin in less than three days; however, someone living with kidney disease or fialure may need 28 days before it fully leaves their system.
+Those living with healthy kidney functions can typically rid their bodies of Gabapentin in less than three days; however, someone living with kidney disease or failure may need 28 days before it fully leaves their system.

 Will Gabapentin Show up on a Drug Test?